thomas-melville/myNotes/General/Career_Development/Linux/linux_file_systems/working_with_file_systems.md

 * a: Append-only     can only be opened in append mode for writing. only super user
 * d: no-Dump         file is ignored when the dump program is run.
 Useful for swap and cache files that you don't want to backup
 * A: no atime update file will not modify it's access time record when the file is accessed but not modified.

+## making a filesystem

+mkfs is the name of the utilities this is just a front end for filesystem specific programs mkfs figures out the program to use from the filesystem

+mkfs -t <type> <options> <device_file>
+each file system type has their own options

+## checking for errors

+fsck
+again, it's just a front end for fs type specific programs

+journaling systems are much quicker to checker than older systems manually fix issues one by one by specifying -r or have them fixed automatically as best as the os can using -a

+## Network File System

+NFS is the most commonly used method for mounting remote FSs

+mounting a remote FS should be done with a timeout to handle occasions when the FS is not available, either down or no network.

+timeo=14